Livy02/example_6-1_Modified/README.md

-I modified the user interface module so that the LCD displayed the correct information is printed on the display.
+I modified the user_interface.pp file in the user interface module so that the LCD printed the correct information on the display.